clue/reactphp-zlib/README.md

 [manually enable](https://www.php.net/manual/en/zlib.installation.php) it.

 We're committed to providing a smooth upgrade path for legacy setups.
-If you need to support legacy PHP 5.3 and legacy HHVM, you may want to check out the legacy `v0.2.x` release branch.
+If you need to support legacy PHP versions and legacy HHVM, you may want to check out the legacy `v0.2.x` release branch.
 This legacy release branch also provides an installation candidate that does not require `ext-zlib` during installation but uses runtime checks instead.